-An invited speaker who exercises political or religious rights (as contrasted to an informational presentation) cannot be paid an honorarium or be reimbursed for expenses unless sponsored by and paid by a religious or political campus organization.
-Regardless of sponsorship, a room usage charge is assessed unless the meeting is held in a free speech area.
+An invited speaker who exercises political or religious rights (as contrasted to an informational presentation) cannot be paid an honorarium or be reimbursed for expenses unless sponsored by and paid by a religious or political campus organization..
 Exceptions to this are only authorized by The Regents, the President, or their designees.